dfguan/deSPI/README.md

 ```
 ---

-#### Classify Reads
+#### Read classfication
-After deSPI is done with index construction.
-User could run the following command to classify reads files.
+With the constructed index, use the following command to run deSPI to classify reads.

 ```
 cd deSPI